luisfun/discord-hono-docs/src/content/docs/overview/features.md

 ---
-title: The Future
+title: Features
 sidebar:
   order: 2
 ---

 ## Current Direction

-We will cover as much as possible of the following.
+We will support as much as possible of the following.

-- Runs on Cloudflare Workers
+- Run on Cloudflare Workers
 - Covering Interactions with Discord

 The following items are not basically supported.